nikhilbarthwal/Knative/docs/configureautoscaling.md

 ## Build and push Docker image

 In [sleepingservice](../serving/sleepingservice/) folder, go to the folder for the language of your choice ([csharp](../serving/sleepingservice/csharp/), [python](../serving/sleepingservice/python/)).
 In that folder, build and push the container image.
-Replace `{project-id}` with your GCP project name:
+Replace `{username}` with your DockerHub username:

 ```bash
 docker build -t gcr.io/{project-id}/sleepingservice:v1 .